Project-Sloth/ps-inventory/README.md

 # ps-inventory
-Formally lj-inventory redesigned into ps-inventory by [OK1ez](https://github.com/OK1ez) for full redesign.
+Formally `lj-inventory`, is now redesigned into ps-inventory by [OK1ez](https://github.com/OK1ez) for full redesign.
 We will add improvements and support normal monitor sizes.

 # How to install ps-inventory (Latest QBCore Update)
-* Download source files from github
+* Download source files from GitHub
-* Make sure you have latest updated [qb-core](https://github.com/qbcore-framework/qb-core)
+* Make sure you have the latest updated [qb-core](https://github.com/qbcore-framework/qb-core)
-* Make sure you have latest updated [qb-smallresources](https://github.com/qbcore-framework/qb-smallresources)
+* Make sure you have the latest updated [qb-smallresources](https://github.com/qbcore-framework/qb-smallresources)
-* Make sure you have latest updated [qb-weapons](https://github.com/qbcore-framework/qb-weapons)
+* Make sure you have the latest updated [qb-weapons](https://github.com/qbcore-framework/qb-weapons)
 * Drag source files into your resources folder
 * Rename folder from `ps-inventory-main` to `ps-inventory`
-* Replace all qb-inventory to ps-inventory.
-Example below using Visual Studio Code in replacing all instances.
+* Replace all qb-inventory with ps-inventory.
+The example below uses Visual Studio Code to replace all instances.
 ![image](https://user-images.githubusercontent.com/82112471/225484545-b2c79869-e7b4-4f37-81da-829e4430f73f.png)

 # Previews